awakecoding/awakecoding.com/content/posts/isolating-windows-service-process-id.md

 ## Taking a Shortcut I Wish I Knew Earlier

 The most observant of you will have noticed that the **wcmsvc** service has a different process id despite being a member of the **LocalServiceNetworkRestricted** service group.
 How can that be?
-Let's inspect the service more closely:
+Let's look at the **wcmsvc** service more closely:

 ```powershell
 PS> Get-Service wcmsvc | Format-List